dcaro/wrk2004/lab-part2.md

 ```PowerShell
 notepad perm.ps1
 ```
 Accept prompt to create the new file.
-Paste the following into notepad.<ensure you don't move the mouse or click elsewhere after clicking the T>
+Paste the following into notepad.<ensure you don't move the mouse or click elsewhere after clicking the T as this will take a while>.
+Ensure the contents have been copied accurately.
 ```PowerShell
 $webAppName = "wrk2004-@lab.LabInstance.Id"
 $webResourceGroupName="@lab.CloudResourceGroup(CLIRG).Name"